delabassee/cargotracker-svn-/readme.txt

 Known Issues
 ============
-* If you restart the application a few times, you will run into a GlassFish 4 bug causing a spurious deployment failure.
+* If you restart the application a few times, you will run into a GlassFish 4 bug (https://java.net/jira/browse/GLASSFISH-20616) causing a spurious deployment failure.
 While the problem can be annoying, it's harmless.
 Just re-run the application.
-* You will see some spurious JSF warnings on some pages due to a GlassFish 4/Mojarra bug.
+* You will see some spurious JSF warnings on some pages due to a GlassFish 4/Mojarra bug (https://java.net/jira/browse/GLASSFISH-20244).
 The error is harmless and can be ignored.
 * Sometimes when GlassFish is not shutdown correctly, the Derby database that the application uses get's corrupted, resulting is strange JDBC errors.
 If this occurs, you will need to stop the application and clean the database.
 You